rclone/rclone/docs/content/overview.md

 This confuses rclone greatly when syncing - use the `rclone dedupe` command to rename or remove duplicates.

+### MIME Type ###

+MIME types (also known as media types) classify types of documents using a simple text classification, eg `text/html` or `application/pdf`.

+Some cloud storage systems support reading (`R`) the MIME type of objects and some support writing (`W`) the MIME type of objects.

+The MIME type can be important if you are serving files directly to HTTP from the storage system.

+If you are copying from a remote which supports reading (`R`) to a remote which supports writing (`W`) then rclone will preserve the MIME types.
+Otherwise they will be guessed from the extension, or the remote itself may assign the MIME type.

 ## Optional Features ##